 White Portlanders feel guilty about racial injustices.
 Empathy, not so much.

-I receive pitches every day from companies touting their diversity initiatives: new chief diversity officers, business incubators for minority entrepreneurs.
+On a daily basis I receive pitches from companies touting their diversity initiatives: the hiring of chief diversity officers, the launch of business incubators for minority entrepreneurs.

 These institutional and structural changes are important.
 But they are not enough.

 What Portland needs is a literal and metaphorical Kelly Ingram Park, a 21st-century version of Unthank Park, the North Portland space honoring pioneering doctor DeNorval Unthank.